thegetty/quire-docs/content/docs-v1/styles-customization.md

 In Quire, page ids are unique, and can be found on the `<div>` element that has the class `"quire-primary"`.
 By using the `id` in your custom CSS, you are targeting only that page, not all `"quire-primary"` elements throughout your publication.

+For more information about CSS selectors (`.title`, `.container`, etc.) Visit [W3 Schools CSS Reference: CSS Selectors](https://www.w3schools.com/cssref/css_selectors.php).

 {{< q-class "box tip" >}}
-- The use of a more specific {{< q-def "CSS selector" >}} will always override a less specific one — even if it’s in your `custom.css` file.
-If you are trying to apply a more global style change like this and you find it’s not working, it may be because your {{< q-def "CSS selector" >}} is too generic and there is a more specific rule elsewhere in your theme’s styles that is overriding your more general one.
-The "Inspect element" tool will point to what combination of CSS selectors are actually applying the final style as it’s seen in the browser window.
+- The use of a more specific CSS selector will always override a less specific one — even if it’s in your `custom.css` file.
+If you are trying to apply a more global style change like this and you find it’s not working, it may be because your  selector is too generic and there is a more specific rule elsewhere in your theme’s styles that is overriding your more general one.
+The "Inspect element" tool will point to what combination of selectors is actually applying the final style as it’s seen in the browser window.
 {{< /q-class >}}

-#### Custom CSS Example
+#### Custom CSS Recipe

 View the [Hide Title and Subtitle from Cover Page with Custom CSS](/resources/recipes/recipes-cover) in the [Recipes](/resources/recipes/) section of the Quire website.